 Healthy kids need good nutrition.
-If they don’t receive enough nutrition, how can their bodies grow?
 The best way to access their nutrition is to boost their digestive systems.
-If their digestive system isn’t functioning properly, the body won’t be able to absorb the healthy nutrients in the food.
+When the digestive system functions properly, the body is able to absorb the healing essence of each food.
 It’s not what you put in the body, but what the body absorbs that’s important.

-Generally speaking, most energy comes from food.
 Food contains information.
 But how does your body receive that information?
-And then to go a step further, the body needs to process and digest the information in order to transform it into usable energy.
+And once your body receives it, how does the body process and digest the information in order to transform it into usable energy?

 Metabolism function is the bedrock of support for your immune system.
 If you strengthen the digestive system, the immune system will become stronger and better able to fight off disease or illness.
 How else can the immune system take action to fight off illness or disease if it doesn’t get enough energy or power?